zulip/zulip/zerver/webhooks/zendesk/doc.md

     ![](/static/images/integrations/zendesk/003.png)

 1. Now, select **Test Target** and click **Submit**.
-A test message should appear in the `zendesk` stream.
+A test message should appear in the `zendesk` channel.
 If the message was received, save the target by selecting **Create target** and clicking **Submit**.

 1. From here, add a new trigger.
 You'll do this for every action you want